GSTJ/react-native-magic-modal/README.md

 Both gesture-handler majors work.
 Swipe-to-dismiss uses 3.x's `usePanGesture` hook when it's available and falls back to 2.x's `Gesture.Pan()` builder otherwise.

 Reanimated 4 requires React Native's New Architecture.
-In a bare React Native app, add `"react-native-worklets/plugin"` last in `babel.config.js`, then run `npx pod-install`.
+In a bare React Native app, add `"react-native-worklets/plugin"` last in `babel.config.js`.
+Run `npx pod-install`.
 Expo configures the plugin through its Babel preset; install compatible native versions with:

 ```bash
 npx expo install react-native-gesture-handler react-native-reanimated react-native-worklets react-native-screens
 pnpm add react-native-magic-modal
 ```

-8.0.0 was the one version that required gesture-handler 3.x.
+Only 8.0.0 required gesture-handler 3.x.
 If you're on it and pinned to 2.x, upgrade to 9.0.0 or later, and drop `react-native-gesture-handler` from `expo.install.exclude` if you added it to quiet the version check.

 ## Quickstart

-Insert a `MagicModalPortal` at the top of your application structure, and a `GestureHandlerRootView` if you haven't already:
+Mount a `MagicModalPortal` at the app root, and add a `GestureHandlerRootView` if you haven't already:

 ```tsx
 import { MagicModalPortal } from "react-native-magic-modal";